mtx-z/Sage9-Woocommerce-Integration/README.md

 Check dev branches for latest updates.

-Check dev branches for latest updates.
+Check previous release if error with latest.

 ## Features
 - Includes: